dougpark/dougpark/README.md

 ### Hello!

-There are dozens of tiny toy projects that I made for fun once and don't maintain at all.
+There are dozens of tiny projects that I made for fun once and don't maintain at all.

 Some other places you can find my work on the internet: